 Using a masher, fork or food processor, mash the cooked vegetables until smooth before generously seasoning them with salt and pepper.
 A pinch of nutritional yeast or some herbs can go a long way, too!

-Now, get a baking sheet lined with parchment paper and thinly spread your cauliflower mixture on it with a wet spatula.
+Get a baking sheet lined with parchment paper and thinly spread your cauliflower potato mixture on it with a wet spatula.
 You can either create one large or two smaller potato pizza crusts.

-Bake in the oven for 15-20 minutes until lightly golden while preparing your delicious plant-based pizza toppings!
+Bake in the oven for around 20 minutes until lightly golden and crispy around the edges!

 For the vegetable toppings, you can totally go for your favorite varieties and seasonal offerings — in this case, we used zucchini, tomato, mushrooms, red onion, chickpeas and fresh arugula.